-Enables information to be overlaid onto the screen showing the current touch screen touch location and other statistics.
+The Pointer location option enables information to be overlaid on the screen showing the current touch screen touch location and other statistics.

 This setting is similar in working to the Show touches setting, except that it shows considerably more information about the current points of touch rather than just showing their location on screen.